hbono/jsType/README.md

 1. Background

-This project is a yet another JavaScript library that renders OpenType fonts.
+This project is yet another JavaScript library that renders OpenType fonts.

 2. Usage